 About E&E News — Essential news for energy and environment professionals

-Our five daily publications and video programs deliver original and compelling journalism that keeps top decisionmakers in government, business, NGOs and academia informed and ahead of the curve.
+E&E News' five daily publications deliver original and compelling journalism that keeps top decisionmakers in government, business, NGOs and academia informed and ahead of the curve.
+Subscribers from all sides of the issues have valued and trusted E&E News' timely and objective reporting for more than two decades.

-With more than 75 reporters and editors, E&E offers an in-depth look at energy and environment issues in Washington, D.C., and around the nation.
+With more than 65 reporters and editors, E&E News offers an in-depth look at issues in Washington, D.C., and around the nation.
 We have bureaus in Houston, Dallas/Ft.
 Worth, Denver, New York City, Seattle, Atlanta, St. Louis, Minneapolis, San Francisco and Los Angeles.
 E&E reporters also regularly travel around the world to report on key events and projects with global consequences for energy and the environment.

 Issues covered include:

-- Government: EPA, DOE, White House, DOD, DOI, Senate Republican Leader Mitch McConnell’s Office, Democratic Whip Richard Durbin’s Office, House Energy and Commerce Committee, Senate Energy and Natural Resources Committee
+- Government: DOE, DOD, DOI, Senate Republican Leader Mitch McConnell's Office, Democratic Whip Richard Durbin's Office, House Energy and Commerce Committee, Senate Energy and Natural Resources Committee

 - Energy companies: ExxonMobil, Xcel Energy, Southern Company, Shell, Duke Energy, Black and Veatch